JJK96/kakoune-rainbow/README.md

 execute `:rainbow-disable` to remove the highlighter

+# Configuration

+The `rainbow_highlight_background` option sets whether the background of the part between braces should be highlighted.

 # Customization

-You can override the `rainbow_colors` option to set your own colors.
+You can override the `rainbow_faces` option to set your own faces.

 Example:
 ```
-set-option global rainbow_colors "rgb:ff0000" "rgb:00ff00" "rgb:0000ff"
+set-option global rainbow_faces "rgb:ff0000" "rgb:00ff00" "rgb:0000ff"
 ```

 You can also override the `rainbow_opening` option to set the opening parentheses regex.